emilekoffi/Melocoton/README.md

 ```
 The product that have as an higher final price than the lowest offer for the product sold an average 514 units.

-This means that when there is a choice to make, the price is not the main criteria.
+This means that when there is a choice to make, the price is not the main criteria selected by customers.